xinwenfu/VChat_LTER/README.md

 2. As the range of possible ANSI values is limited 0 - 256 (`0x00` - `0xFF`) as they consist of 1 byte (8 bits) we can try sending all possible values to the *LTER* VChat command and see how it reacts.
 If we were handling Unicode characters, this becomes less feasible due to the number of possible inputs (Unicode characters are up to 4 bytes!).
 There are two methods for generating the set of values we will be sending to the VChat server.

-	1. Using [mona.py](https://github.com/corelan/mona) and Immunity Debugger we can with the command `!mona bytearray` generate all possible ANSI character values, however we may want to exclude known bad characters such as the null terminator (`0x00`), line feed (`0x0A`), and carriage return (`0x0D`).
+	1. Using [mona.py](https://github.com/corelan/mona) and Immunity Debugger, we can with the command `!mona bytearray` generate all possible ANSI character values, however, we may want to exclude known bad characters such as the null terminator (`0x00`), line feed (`0x0A`), and carriage return (`0x0D`).
 This can be done with the command `!mona bytearray -cpb '\x00\x0a\x0d'` as shown below:

 		<img src="Images/I19.png" width=600>

-		* For ease of access you can open a file `bytearray.txt` in the folder `C:\Users\Malware Analysis\AppData\Local\VirtualStore\Program Files (x86)\Immunity Inc\Immunity Debugger\bytearray.txt`.
+		* For ease of access, you can open a file `bytearray.txt` in the folder `C:\Users\Malware Analysis\AppData\Local\VirtualStore\Program Files (x86)\Immunity Inc\Immunity Debugger\bytearray.txt`.
 You can also use the command `!mona config -set workingfolder c:\logs\E6` to set the folder our output will be stored in so it is easier to locate.
 		* Code using this method is provided in [exploit4a.py](./SourceCode/exploit4a.py).
 	2. The second method is inline generation of characters in the exploit script.
 There are many ways you can do this generation but two examples are provided in [exploit4b.py](./SourceCode/exploit4b.py) and [exploit4c.py](./SourceCode/exploit4c.py) from the original blog which uses a python one-liner.